 To reduce costs, as well as its carbon footprint, the construction industry needs to move towards green solutions and emission-free heating such as, for example, hydronic technology.

 The CliWi technology represents the latest in hydronic heating and heat exchange and is more efficient in exchanging energy than traditional heaters.

 In order to create heat, CliWi needs only a fluid energy source, such as hot water (district heating) or glycol.
 It is built in a closed system, enabling smooth distribution of air.

 The heater’s round shape allows for faster and more efficient distribution of heat compared to traditional heating solutions, and is unique within construction heating today.

-The CliWi technology is significantly more environment-friendly than traditional heating solutions.
+Research and customer experience show that the CliWi technology is significantly more environment-friendly than traditional heating solutions.

-CliWi was created by HeatWork, a company with more than 15 years’ experience in hydronic heating, working with clients all across the world, from the Arctic to the Antarctic.
+In 2017, CliWi won the Norwegian construction industry’s Innovation Award.
 In 2018, HeatWork received an environmental award from the Liberal Party of Norway, as well as a marketing award for its positive impact on the construction market.

 Portable heating units for construction sites

 Reduces fossil fuel use by up to 90 per cent